-The Rider vehicle fleet consists of ten hybrid electric buses for fixed route service as well as four LTVs and three vans for its ADA Paratransit service.
+The Rider vehicle fleet consists of eleven hybrid electric buses for fixed route service as well as four LTVs and four vans for its ADA Paratransit service.
 Each fixed route bus is equipped with a bicycle rack that can accommodate up to two bikes.
-The vehicle fleet has an average age of 4.6 years as of October 2019.
-Eight out of the eleven hybrid buses were acquired in 2014, two in 2017, and one expansion vehicle in 2020.
-The Paratransit vans are from 2016 and the LTVs from 2017.
+Eight out of the eleven hybrid buses were acquired in 2023, two in 2017, and one expansion vehicle in 2020.
+The two from 2017 are planned to be replaced in July 2024.
+The Paratransit vans are from 2023 and the LTVs from 2017.
 Rider's young vehicle fleet allows it to provide quality transit service with minimal vehicle breakdowns and lower maintenance costs, and increased safety.
 Rider's service provider, Transdev, maintains the vehicle fleet at its Operations and Maintenance Facility in Concord.